realm/realm-lua-bootcamp/README.md

     end
 end

--- You currently need to save the return value to a variable local _ = tasks:addListener(onTaskCollectionChange)
+-- Add the listener (you currently need to save the return value to a variable) local _ = tasks:addListener(onTaskCollectionChange)
 ```